Lesbian literature: 1970 to the present: Second wave feminism, mainstream acceptance, and diversification

 As literature including lesbian characters and relationships has become more accepted in mainstream Western society, some writers and literary critics have questioned why there needs to be a separate category for lesbian literature at all.
 "I've never understood why straight fiction is supposed to be for everyone, but anything with a gay character or that includes gay experience is only for queers," said Jeanette Winterson, author of the best-selling 1985 novel Oranges Are Not the Only Fruit.
 Others have stressed the continuing need for LGBT-themed literature, especially for younger LGBT readers.

 Young adult fiction

 1970s

 In Ruby (1976) by Rosa Guy, the main character is a girl from the West Indies.
 The novel tells the story of her relationship with another girl.
 Other young adult novels with lesbian characters and themes that were published during this time include Happy Endings Are All Alike (1978) by Sandra Scoppettone.
 According to the author, it "barely got reviewed and when it did it wasn't good", unlike Scoppettone's novel about gay boys, which was better received.
+In 1979, Lollipop Power published When Megan Went Away, a small-run stapled book that may have been the first U.S. children's book to feature a character with lesbian parents.

 Frequent themes in books published during the 1970s are that homosexuality is a "phase", or that there are no "happy endings" for gay people, and that they generally lead a difficult life.

 Judy Blume has been cited as a catalyst for the inclusion of 'taboo' subjects, including homosexuality, in children's and YA books.